-Containers must be of RDA containers cannot use Rapid CIFS.
-If you have existing NFS/CIFS containers, you do not need to create new containers to use Rapid CIFS; you can install the plug-in (driver) to existing
+Containers must be of type NFS/CIFS RDA containers cannot use Rapid CIFS.
+If you have existing NFS/CIFS containers, you do not need to create new containers to use Rapid CIFS; you can install the plug-in (driver) to existing clients.

-The Rapid CIFS plugin (driver) must be installed on client systems

-After the plug-in is installed, write operations will go through Rapid CIFS while metadata operations such as file creates and permission changes will go through the standard CIFS protocol.
+The Rapid CIFS plug-in (driver) must be installed on client systems After the plug-in is installed, write operations will go through Rapid CIFS while metadata operations such as file creates and permission changes will go through the standard CIFS protocol.
 Rapid CIFS can be disabled by uninstalling the plug-in.

-Your DR Series minimum configuration

-Rapid CIFS is available with a DR Series system and a client with a minimum of 4 CPU cores system must meet the running at a minimum of 4 GHz cumulative processing power and 2 GB memory.
+Your DR Series system must meet the minimum configuration Rapid CIFS is only available with a DR6000 system and a client with a minimum of 4 CPU cores running at a minimum of 4 GHz cumulative processing power and 2 GB memory.
 For a list of supported operating systems, see the Dell DR Series System Interoperability Guide.